Learning without Forgetting for Vision-Language Models: Introduction

 Extending VLMs to CIL faces two significant challenges.
-First, sequentially tuning the VLM overwrites the innate generalizability and former concepts, leading to forgetting and poor performance on future tasks.
-Second, relying solely on textual information for classification neglects the valuable cross-modal features present in the multi-modal inputs.
+Firstly, sequentially tuning the VLM overwrites the innate generalizability and former concepts, with the former leading to poor performance on future tasks and the latter to catastrophic forgetting.
+Secondly, relying solely on textual information for classification neglects the valuable cross-modal features present in the multi-modal inputs.
 To fully utilize this information, it is necessary to explore methods for cross-modal fusion beyond textual features.

-Correspondingly, we aim to turn a VLM into a continual learner that is both {\em retentive} and {\em comprehensive}.
+Correspondingly, we aim to turn a VLM into a continual learner that is both {\em retentive} and {\em comprehensive} so that VLMs can be updated in an incremental manner.
 Retentive refers to the model's ability to maintain its pre-trained capabilities, thereby preserving generalizability and enabling it to perform well on future tasks without forgetting.
 Comprehensive refers to the model's capacity to integrate and adjust information from multiple modalities.
 By leveraging these characteristics, we can mitigate catastrophic forgetting and use cross-modal features to build more robust classifiers as data evolves.

 In this paper, we propose PROjectiOn Fusion (\textbf{\textsc{Proof}}) to address catastrophic forgetting in VLM.
 To make the model retentive, we freeze the pre-trained image/text backbones and append liner projections on top of them.
 The task-specific information is encoded in the corresponding projection layer by mapping the projected features.
 When facing new tasks, new projections are extended while old ones are frozen, preserving former knowledge.
-Besides, we aim to fuse the information from different modalities via cross-model fusion, which allows for the query embedding to be adjusted with context information.
-Consequently, \name efficiently incorporates new classes and meanwhile resists forgetting old ones, achieving state-of-the-art performance on nine benchmark datasets.
-We also investigate the zero-shot performance of VLM with new evaluation protocols and metrics, and find that \name maintains its zero-shot performance with a simple modification.
+Besides, we aim to fuse the information from different modalities via cross-modal fusion, which allows for the query embedding to be adjusted with context information.
+Consequently, \name efficiently incorporates new classes and meanwhile resists forgetting old ones, achieving state-of-the-art performance on nine benchmark datasets and a non-overlapping TV series classification dataset.
+We also evaluate \name in various continual learning settings, including CIL and continual cross-modal retrieval, to show its effectiveness in various real-world scenarios.
+Our contributions can be summarized as follows: